Reginald Dorman-Smith: Arrival in Burma

 Dorman-Smith had a strong liking for the Burmese prime minister, U Saw (like most Bamar, U Saw had only one name).
 He complained most of the Burmese politicians were corrupt, petty men who preached a highly chauvinistic version of Bamar nationalism.
 He especially disliked Ba Maw who had instigated bloody riots against the Indian minority in 1938, seeing him as a perfect example of the jingoistic Barmar nationalist.
 Dorman-Smith called U Saw a "true patriot" and a "likeable rogue" whose private army, the Galon, could be used for the defence of Burma.
-In October 1941, Dorman-Smith arranged for U Saw to go to London to discuss Dominion status for Burma with Leo Amery, the India Secretary, and Winston Churchill, the prime minister.
+In October 1941, Dorman-Smith arranged for U Saw to go to London to discuss Dominion status for Burma with Leo Amery, the Secretary of State for India and Burma, and Winston Churchill, the prime minister.
 The talks were inconclusive as Churchill met U Saw only once and while Amery told U Saw that nothing could be done about granting Burma Dominion status until after the war.
 On 7 December 1941, Japan attacked the British empire.
 On his way home in December 1941, U Saw stopped by the Japanese embassy in Lisbon to offer his support for Burma joining the Greater East Asia Co-prosperity Sphere.
 The British had broken the Japanese diplomatic code and were aware of U Saw's offer, leading for Amery to send a telegram to Dorman-Smith saying that U Saw had just committed "a treacherous act" and was to be arrested immediately upon his return to Burma.
 U Saw was arrested upon his arrival in Rangoon and was exiled to Uganda for the rest of the war.